edmar/cloud-lab/README.md

 ## Setup

-Edit the file cloud-lab.sh and change
+### 1. Edit the file cloud-lab.sh and change:

 ec2_id="your-instanc-eid"

 key_pem="path-to-your-instance-key-pem"

+### 2. Make script executable

+$ chmod +x cloud-lab/cloud-labh.sh

+### Optional: Add script to path

+Modify your path to add the directory where your script is located:

+export PATH=$PATH:/appropriate/directory

+(typically, you want $HOME/bin for storing your own scripts)

+### Optional: Create alias to script
+Add to your .bashrc or .zhsrc

+alias cloud-lab="lab.sh"

 ## Usage